superhero-com/superhero/README.md

 ## Runtime configuration

-At runtime, the app loads `public/superconfig.json`.
-Adjust endpoints and feature flags without rebuilding.
+Configuration is defined in code at `src/config.ts` via the exported `CONFIG` object.
+Adjust endpoints and feature flags by editing that file, then rebuild/restart the app.
 Keys commonly used:

 - `BACKEND_URL` — application backend
 - `SUPERHERO_API_URL` / `SUPERHERO_WS_URL` — analytics REST and WebSocket endpoints